3110/mycobot-transponder/README.md

     <a href="https://gyazo.com/a7c6de94343eb087f280160a3e90d87f"><img src="https://i.gyazo.com/a7c6de94343eb087f280160a3e90d87f.png" alt="Joint Angles" width="300"/></a>
 </div>

-If the button B(middle) is pressed when no command is sent, the 'Get Angles' command is send to display the joint angles on the screen.
+If the button B(middle) is pressed when no command is sent, the 'Get Angles' command is sent to display the joint angles on the screen.
-The joint angles are not updated in real time.
+The joint angles are not updated in real-time.

 ## Free All Joints(Button C)

-If the button C(right-most) is pressed when no command is sent, the 'Set Free Move' command is send.
+If the button C(right-most) is pressed when no command is sent, the 'Set Free Move' command is sent.
 You can move joints freely in case joints are locked.
 ## Notes

-From v0.1.0, the green(send) and red(receive) circles on the right corner, which display the data transmission status in real time, are removed(they are meaningless).
+From v0.1.0, the green(send) and red(receive) circles on the right corner, which display the data transmission status in real-time, are removed(they are meaningless).